All views expressed are the independent opinion of The Woke Salaryman.

 You can also

-these tools to estimate how much you need to set aside for your desired monthly payouts, and how to grow your CPF savings faster. *All stats in the article are valid as of 20 Sept 2019.
+check out these tools to estimate how much you need to set aside for your desired monthly payouts, and how to grow your CPF savings faster.